Best web hosting in Australia 2023: top 6 tested websites

 The pricing is pretty good too.

-HostPapa offers 3 shared plans.
-The first one is Starter, and it starts at AU$3.95/mo.
-The Business package is also AU$3.95/mo, while the Business Pro plan starts at AU$12.95/mo.
+HostPapa offers 4 shared plans.
+The first one is Start, and it starts at AU$2.95/mo.
+As for the Plus and Pro, the packages retail for the same AU$5.95/mo, while the Ultra plan starts at AU$12.95/mo.
 Keep in mind that GST will be applied to the shopping cart.

-All plans include unmetered bandwidth and all essential features such as free domain registration, SSL certificates, one-on-one training sessions, and even Cloudflare CDN.
+All plans include unmetered bandwidth and all essential features such as free domain registration, SSL certificates, and even Cloudflare CDN.
 Not bad, eh?

 As for specifics:

-- Starter – 2 websites and 100GB of SSD storage.
-It can last you a lifetime if only 1-2 websites are needed.
+- Start – 1 website and 100GB of SSD storage with 10 email addresses.
+It can last you a lifetime if only 1 website is needed.

-- Business – unlimited websites, unlimited storage, and more features like unlimited email accounts, 2xCPU, and MySQL resources.
+- Plus – 10 websites, 100GB storage, and more features like 100 email accounts, staging, 2xCPU and MySQL resources, plus one-on-one training session.

-- Business Pro – this plan adds a security package (backups, DDoS protection, firewall, malware protection, etc.) and more server resources as you’ll be hosted with fewer users on the server.
+- Pro – this plan eliminates restrictions on the number of sites, storage, and email accounts.
+Plus, you get a security package (automated backups, domain privacy, and website protection basics) and more server resources as you’ll be hosted with fewer users on the server.
 It’s a good scalability option.

 Money-back is available for 30 days for the hosting service.
 Meanwhile, the cheapest rates are with a 36-month subscription.